fishnal/EmojiCode-Converter/README.md

 # EmojiCode-Converter
 A tool made to convert plain text into suitable code for the EmojiCode language

-".emojie" files can be written in ASCII and then converted into suitable ".emojic" files.
+`.emojie` files can be written in ASCII and then converted into suitable `.emojic` files.
 Emojis are interpreted through short-hand identifiers.
-For example, ":checkered_flag:" would be converted into 🏁.
-The converter does not guarantee that the ".emojie" files, when converted into ".emojic" files, are compilable.
+For example, `: checkered_flag :` (excluding the spaces) would be converted into 🏁.
+The converter does not guarantee that the `.emojie` files, when converted into `.emojic` files, are compilable.

 ## Usage
 ### Java